-In early July 2018, our Business Director Michael Samarin was awarded as a Microsoft Most Valuable Professional (MVP) for the fifth year in a row.
+In early July 2018, our Business Director, Michael Samarin was awarded the Microsoft Most Valuable Professional (MVP) for the fifth year in a row.
 And that’s a pretty big deal.

 MVP awards are given only to the most exceptional and passionate members of the Microsoft community.
 Essentially, they are a way for Microsoft to recognize and thank the most active contributors in their ecosystem, regardless of their area of expertise or form of participation.
 According to Microsoft, there are only around 4,000 MVPs worldwide, and at the time of writing, only 17 in Finland in addition to Michael.

 I had a short but captivating chat with Michael about the award over a cup of coffee one afternoon.
 So captivating, in fact, that I was compelled to learn more – so a day later, I sat down with Michael for a good half hour to interview him about the award, his contributions over the years, as well as the unlikely way he got involved with the Microsoft community in the first place.
 Keep reading to find out what he shared!

 Lead image (above): Michael's Microsoft MVP trophy.
 He has six stacking year discs instead of five due to changes in the program's annual cycle over the years.

 What is your history and personal relationship with the Microsoft community, and how did you first get awarded as a Microsoft MVP?